-Interpreters are used in the application process to ensure that there are no language barriers.
+In order to ensure there are no language barriers, interpreters are used in the application process for every patient that needs one.
 Family members are involved, as the patient allows.

-CHC has implemented a discharge process in the emergency department to assist uninsured patients with Primary Adult Care (PAC) and Medical Assistance applications online, if their health condition allows.
+CHC has implemented a discharge process in the emergency department to assist uninsured patients with Medical Assistance applications online, if their health condition allows.
 Patients are provided a copy of the financial assistance application along with contact information and encouraged to complete it at the time of service.
 Follow-up calls are made by the financial counseling office for resolution.

-We also have staff members who are certified SSI/SSDI Outreach, Access, and Recovery (SOAR) surrogates and screen patients for eligibility, and complete the application process.
+We also have staff members who are certified SSI/SSDI Outreach, Access, and Recovery (SOAR) surrogates, and they screen patients for eligibility and complete the application process.
 The hospital also assists with Maryland Health Insurance Plan (MHIP).

-Title: Financial Assistance Application-Carroll Hospital Effective Date: 02/07/2012 Center, Carroll Home Care & Carroll Hospice Document Owner: Janice Napieralski Approver(s): Diane Link, Dr. Ethan Seidel, Janice Napieralski, John Sernulka, Kevin Kelbly, Leslie Simmons, Mary Ann Kowalczyk
+Title: Financial Assistance Policy Effective Date: 01/20/2014 Document Owner: Janice Napieralski Approver(s): Diane Link, Ethan Seidel, Janice Napieralski, John Sernulka, Kevin Kelbly, Leslie Simmons, Lori Buxton, Mary Ann Kowalczyk